The difference between good science and Pseudo Science Rant

 Pseudo scientists claim to base their theories on empirical evidence, and

-they may even use some scientific methods, though often their
+they may even use some scientific methods, though

 understanding of a controlled experiment is inadequate.
-Many

 pseudo scientists relish being able to point out the consistency of their

-theories with known facts or with predicted consequences, but they do
+theories with known facts or with predicted consequences, but

 not recognize that such consistency is not proof of anything.
-It is a
+It

 necessary condition but not a sufficient condition that a good scientific